gsvidal/journal-app/README.md

   Custom Hooks (useForm)
-  Thunks (when trying to log in with google and the second one without google) Protect/Private routes
+  Thunks (when trying to log in with google and the second one without google) Protect/Private routes onAuthStateChanged(Firebase) similar to an Observer will run each time a user has logged in or logged out Animate.css

 1st part:
 Path files creation